harsh-dev0/Manimbe/S3_UPLOAD_GUIDE.md

 This will upload all files in the directory to your S3 bucket with the prefix `uploads/directory/`.

-To specify a custom S3 prefix:
+To specify a custom S3 prefix

 ```bash
 python upload_to_s3.py path/to/your/directory --key custom/path/